coders-school/multithreading/module2/03_mutex.en.md

 };
 ```

-* <!-- .element: class="fragment fade-in" --> A critical section is a piece of a program that can only be executed by 1 thread at a time
+* <!-- .element: class="fragment fade-in" --> A critical section is a piece of a code that can only be executed by one thread at a time
-* <!-- .element: class="fragment fade-in" --> It is usually implemented using a mutex as an access block
+* <!-- .element: class="fragment fade-in" --> It is usually implemented using a mutex
 * <!-- .element: class="fragment fade-in" --> Always use a lock manager (e.g. <code>lock_guard<mutex></code>) to provide the RAII mechanism
-* <!-- .element: class="fragment fade-in" --> Usually, the entire critical section is separated into a separate function
+* <!-- .element: class="fragment fade-in" --> Usually, the entire critical section is a separate function

 ___
 <!-- .slide: style="font-size: .85em" -->